St. Michael's Abbey (Orange County, California): Diocese of Springfield in Illinois

-In a statement on 1 March 2022, the canons of St Michael Abbey announced plans to establish a community in the Diocese of Springfield in Illinois and the creation of the Evermode Institute, a center for Catholic spiritual and intellectual formation.
+In a statement on 1 March 2022, the fathers of St Michael Abbey announced plans to establish a community in the Diocese of Springfield in Illinois and the creation of the Evermode Institute, a center for Catholic spiritual and intellectual formation.
+The community will be known as the Corpus Christi Priory.
 The Institute will be named after St. Evermode of Ratzeburg, a close collaborator of St. Norbert.
 The Institute will be located at the site of the former Chiara Center on the grounds of the Hospital Sisters of St. Francis in Springfield, which the Diocese took control of June 2021 and will focus on intellectual and spiritual formation of those who teach the faith in the Diocese, such as catechists and parish schoolteachers.

+Corpus Christi Priory officially opened on July 1, 2023.

 Shrine of Our Lady of Guadalupe

-In August 2021, it was announced that the canons would be caring for the spiritual needs of pilgrims at the Shrine of Our Lady of Guadalupe in La Crosse, Wisconsin, replacing the Franciscan Friars of the Immaculate.
+In August 2021, it was announced that the confreres would be caring for the spiritual needs of pilgrims at the Shrine of Our Lady of Guadalupe in La Crosse, Wisconsin, replacing the Franciscan Friars of the Immaculate.

 Vocational formation

-St. Michael's Abbey accepts members who are between the ages of 18 and 29.
-The initial four years are spent in the monastery, studying the required novitiate courses followed by a three-year cycle in Thomistic philosophy, after which the brothers are sent to study at St Philip's Seminary in Toronto, Canada, under the direction of the fathers of the Toronto Oratory.
+St. Michael's Abbey accepts candidates who are between the ages of 18 and 29.
+The initial four years are spent in the monastery, studying the required novitiate courses followed by a two-year cycle in Thomistic philosophy, after which the seminarians are sent to study at St Philip's Seminary in Toronto, Canada, under the direction of the fathers of the Toronto Oratory.
 Upon completion of the three-year course in theology the students are granted the masters in theology degree.
-During this period or immediately after there is required a one-year apostolic experience usually at the Abbey's Preparatory School.
-Following solemn profession all are required to have one year in Rome while living at the Norbertine Generalate and pursuing courses in pastoral theology at the Angelicum, the pontifical university under the direction of the Dominican Order.
+Prior to theological studies or immediately after there is typically a one-year apostolic experience.
+Following solemn profession all an additional year of studies in Rome while living at the Norbertine Generalate and pursuing courses in pastoral theology at the Angelicum, the pontifical university under the direction of the Dominican Order.
 The association between the Abbey and the Angelicum dates back to 1973.
-At the conclusion of this formation the brothers may then be ordained as deacons and then priests before beginning to serve in the various ministries of the Order.
+At the conclusion of this formation the confreres may then be ordained as deacons and then priests before beginning to serve in the various ministries of the Order.

 The members of the abbey wear the traditional white habit of the Premonstratensian Order.